-Dominic Barton is the Global Managing Partner of McKinsey & Co.
-In his 30 years with the firm, Mr. Barton has advised clients in a range of industries including banking, consumer goods, high tech and industrials.
-Prior to his current role, Mr. Barton was based in Shanghai as McKinsey’s Asia Chairman from 2004 to 2009 and led the Korea office from 2000 to 2004.
+Dominic Barton is the Global Managing Partner of McKinsey & Company.
+In his 32 years with the firm, Dominic has advised clients in a wide range of industries.
+Prior to his current role, Dominic was based in Asia for 12 years, including Shanghai as McKinsey’s Asia Chairman from 2004 to 2009.

-Mr. Barton is the Chair of the Canadian Minister of Finance’s Advisory Council on Economic Growth and the Chair of the Seoul International Business Advisory Council.
-He is also a Trustee of the Brookings Institution, a member of the Singapore Economic Development Board’s International Advisory Council, and a member of the board of Memorial Sloan Kettering in New York City.
+He is the Chair of the Canadian Minister of Finance’s Advisory Council on Economic Growth and the Chair of the Seoul International Business Advisory Council.
+He is also a Trustee of the Brookings Institution, and a member of the Singapore Economic Development Board’s International Advisory Council.